notspecia/HTML-CSS/README.md

 ## To fix

-1. complete exercise of section 9 (responsive-web)
+1. complete the exercise number 2 of section 9 and the documentation

+2. do exercise number 3 of section 9 (responsive-web)